tkn-tub/ns3-gym/src/lte/doc/source/lte-rlc-design.rst

 The RLC service interface is divided into two parts:

-    * ``RlcSapProvider`` service part is provided by the RLC layer and used by the upper PDCP layer and
+    * the ``RlcSapProvider`` part is provided by the RLC layer and used by the upper PDCP layer and
-    * ``RlcSapUser`` service part is provided by the upper PDCP layer and used by the RLC layer.
+    * the ``RlcSapUser`` part is provided by the upper PDCP layer and used by the RLC layer.

-The UM/AM RLC entities provide the same RLC service interface to the upper PDCP layer.
+Both the UM and the AM RLC entities provide the same RLC service interface to the upper PDCP layer.

 RLC Service Primitives
 ^^^^^^^^^^^^^^^^^^^^^^